Squarepoint Capital: Footnoted.com

 Footnoted.com was a financial news and research website founded by Michelle Leder.
 Leder launched a lawsuit against Squarepoint alleging it had stolen 16,000 pages worth of information without paying.

 Vojislav Sesum

 In April 2018, Squarepoint launched a lawsuit against a former employee, Vojislav Sesum, who it claimed had developed a trading strategy while at Squarepoint and subsequently offered it to Millennium Management.
-The arbitrator initially directed Sesum to pay Squarepoint $188,137 in damages plus $919,053 disgorged profits he received from Millennium although the final order issued in 2020 was partially reduced.
+The arbitrator initially directed Sesum to pay Squarepoint $188,137 in damages plus $919,053 in respect of disgorged earnings he received from Millennium, but the final order issued in 2020 reduced these amounts.